Useful resources for Family History Research

 Family History Podcasts

-However, the one podcast that I have stuck with over the years, has been the brilliant Genealogy Gems podcast from Lisa Louise Cooke.
+Aside from that, the one podcast that I have stuck with over the years, has been the brilliant Genealogy Gems podcast from Lisa Louise Cooke.
 Despite Lisa being based in Texas, USA, her show looks at researching in the UK and other countries as well, and includes some great techniques that help you try new ways of accessing information or new sources.
 Her shows have inspired me through the years, and I've been pleased to meet Lisa a couple of times at the Who Do You Think You Are?
 Live shows too.

 Several years in to my listening, I realised by coincidence, that her husband's Cooke family has roots just 3 miles from my home!